Q&A about Reena & Newy with Kids

 Do you make any money from Newy with Kids?

-After many years of running Newy with Kids as a hobby, it’s now grown into my full-time job — something I’m incredibly proud of.
-Thanks to the support of local councils, organisations and businesses who advertise with the site, I’m finally able to earn a fair wage doing what I love.
+After many years running it as a hobby, Newy with Kids has grown into my full-time job — something I’m incredibly proud of.
+Thanks to the support of local councils, organisations and businesses who advertise with the site, I’m able to earn a fair wage doing what I love.

 What do you like about running Newy with Kids?